iansu/talks/talks/zero-dependency-clis/slides-v3.md

 You'll notice you have to await getting the response body as JSON.

 This is because the response body is streamed from the server.
 This is much more efficient in the case of large responses.

-With Fetch this streaming is done with the WebStreams API, which was added to Node.js at the same time.
-Unfortunately WebStreams aren't compatible with Node's own built in streams but there are utilities for converting between the two stream types and connecting them to each other.

 -->

 ---